Jenita31/Data-Analytics-Projects/README.md

 Overview

-This Power BI dashboard evaluates the effectiveness of a promotional campaign by comparing discount behavior before and after the campaign launch.
-The analysis tracks:
+This dashboard evaluates campaign impact by comparing discount behavior before and after the promotion launch date (Jan 31).
+It tracks:

 Avg Baseline Discount